tyl/documentation/field-binder/search/search-fields.md

 }
 ```

-the `objectPattern` represents is value of the field, the `filter` is the `Container.Filter` instance to which the pattern corresponds.
-The pattern is generated from the pattern using a `FilterFactory` instance (currently, this instance is the `DefaultFilterFactory`).
+the `objectPattern` represents the value of the field, the `filter` is the `Container.Filter` instance to which the pattern corresponds.
+The Filter is generated from the pattern using a `FilterFactory` instance (currently, this instance is the `DefaultFilterFactory`).

 When the `getPatternFromValue()` method is invoked, the factory is invoked with the `propertyId`, the `propertyType` and the `value` of the field.